 At first glance, there’s no one around to see you if you end up getting down on the balcony.
 But don’t think that it is ultra-private.

 On most balconies, there are gaps at the bottom and top of the dividers separating your space from the adjacent cabins.
-This space at the bottom is to let any water or seaspray run though and the space at the top is to allow the wind to pass over without putting too much pressure on the privacy screen.
+This space at the bottom is to let any water run though and the space at the top is to allow the wind to pass over without putting too much pressure on the privacy screen.

 Solution?
 Make sure there is no one else in the balconies next to you before you start getting too hot under the collar.
+And it wouldn’t hurt to bring a towel or robe to cover up, just in case.

-Don’t sit on the railing
+Don’t ever sit on the railing

 Your balcony will have a nice (and sturdy) railing to ensure safety, but don’t push your luck.
-Since we’re a little scared of heights, we don’t like to lean against the railing when we’re just hanging out… much less when we are doing something a little more physical in nature.

 Sound does travel in all directions